talkenigs/vacation-proj/README.md

     * follow_id, user_id, vacation_id

 ## HOW TO USE ##
-  a.
   As for now, the website is not optimized for mobile.
-  b.
   In order to see the admin panel use:
      Username: "x"
      password: 123